Broadway Theatre (53rd Street): Late 1950s to 1970s

 In late 1969, the Shuberts proposed razing the Broadway and constructing a skyscraper with a theater at its base.
 The project would use a zoning bonus that allowed office-building developers to erect theaters in exchange for additional office space.
 The New York City Planning Commission approved a zoning permit for the planned 43-story building in May 1970.
 The project would include a three-level, 1,800-seat theater as well as a shopping arcade between 52nd and 53rd Street.
 The Shuberts postponed this plan indefinitely in 1971 due to declining demand for office space.
 Meanwhile, the musical Purlie opened at the Broadway in March 1970.
 It was followed by Fiddler on the Roof, which transferred to the Broadway in December 1970 and became the longest-running Broadway show just before its closing in 1972.
 The theater also hosted the 26th Tony Awards in April 1972.
 The Broadway was renovated at a cost of $100,000 prior to the opening of the musical Dude in October 1972.
 The show lasted for only two weeks, and the theater's original layout was restored.

 The Chelsea Theater Center's version of the operetta Candide opened in March 1974 and ran for close to two years.
 The theater's capacity was reduced to 900 seats to accommodate the production.
 This was followed in July 1976 by a version of the musical Guys and Dolls with an all-Black cast; it lasted until the next February.
 Greek singer Nana Mouskouri then performed at the Broadway in April 1977.
 Another all-Black musical, The Wiz, moved to the Broadway in mid-1977 and stayed for one-and-a-half years.
-The musical I Remember Mama had been booked at the Broadway, but it was relocated to make way for the musical Saravà, which opened in March 1979 and flopped after four months.
+The musical I Remember Mama had been booked at the Broadway, but it was relocated to make way for the musical Saravá, which opened in March 1979 and flopped after four months.
 That September saw the opening of Andrew Lloyd Webber and Tim Rice's musical Evita, which lasted 1,568 performances over the next four years.